sufyansidd19/Pizza-Sales-Analysis-Dashboard/README.md

 ## About the Project

 In this project, I worked with a dataset containing detailed pizza sales records, including order timestamps, pizza categories, sizes, and prices.
-I performed SQL-based data analysis and imported the results into Excel to create a meaningful dashboard.
+I performed SQL based data analysis and imported the results into Excel to create a meaningful dashboard.

 ## Key Performance Indicators (KPIs)